Corneal transplant is a surgical procedure used to replace a portion of a diseased or damaged cornea with a healthy one.

 Recovery at home includes pain management and avoiding certain activities until the eye heals.
 Other recovery steps may include: Using eye dropsWearing glasses during the day or a shield at nightNot rubbing the eyeProtecting the eye from accidental bumps or pokesAvoiding contact sports

 Vision may initially be worse than before your surgery before your eye adjusts to the new cornea.
 It may take several months for it to improve.
 Stitches are usually left in place for several months.
 Regular follow-up visits will allow the doctor to monitor how the eye is healing.
+Do not drive until your doctor says you can.

 If you think you have an emergency, call for medical help right away.